Ephenia/Pokeclicker-Scripts/README.md

 • Auto Dungeon will only work while the Auto Clicker is active.<br>
 • Auto Dungeon when activated will automatically explore the current dungeon, or begin exploring a dungeon whose entrance you are at.
-• There is a dropdown to the right of the Auto Dungeon button to choose between two modes:<br><br>
+• There are two dropdowns to the right of the Auto Dungeon button.
+The first chooses between two modes:<br><br>
-<strong>"F" for Farm Mode</strong> - this runs through the dungeon in its entirety and fights all the enemies as well as loot all the chests, saving the boss for last.
+<strong>"F" for Farm mode</strong> - this runs through the dungeon in its entirety and fights all the enemies, saving the boss for last.
 It now waits to open chests until right before the boss fight for faster clearing.<br/>
-<strong>"B" for Boss Rusher</strong> - this tries to clear the dungeon as fast as possible to fight the boss.
-Chests are not opened as they increase enemy HP, making clearing slower.
+<strong>"B" for Boss mode</strong> - this tries to clear the dungeon as fast as possible to fight the boss.
 If you have unlocked Flash for a dungeon, this mode will now use it to find the boss while visiting as few columns as possible.
 It does not include pathfinding that uses information, like the location of the boss, not visible to the player.
+• The second dropdown determines which chests, if any, Auto Dungeon will open.
+If you choose a tier of chest, Auto Dungeon will open chests of that tier or greater right before fighting the boss.
+In Farm mode it will open every chest of those tiers; in Boss mode it will open chests that were already visited or are visible with Flash.
+When "None" is selected, Auto Dungeon will predictably not open chests.

 ### **Graphics settings**